davidblakneymoore/A-Function-for-Optimally-Assigning-Experimental-Units-to-Groups/README.md

 `Identifiers` is a vector containing the names of the potential experimental units.

-`...` is a numeric vector, or are numeric vectors, containing the measurements that will be used to optimally assign groups.
+`...` is a vector, or are vectors, containing the  measurements that will be used to optimally assign groups.
+Although this argument will typically contain numeric data, this argument could contain one or more characer or factor vector or vectors.
+Dummy variables will be created for categorical variables so that these categories can be optimally split up between groups as well.

 `Data_Frame` is an optional data frame to include such that column names can be supplied for the `Identifiers` and the `...` arguments.
 The data frame that these columns are from should be provided for this `Data_Frame` argument.